Dales Way - Self Guided - 8 days

 E) Be available should you have any problems during your trip

-F) Meet you on departure day to provide transfers as necessary to your car if specified in your booking or itinerary.
+F) Provide transfers as necessary to your car if specified in your booking or itinerary.

 We are here to offer you the best holiday you could ever imagine and we aim to do this through the personal service that we offer.